JPSieg/MeltR/README.md

 1.)
 The fluorophore labeled strand concentration is optomized using the concentration optimization algorithm.

 2.)
+The Tm of each sample is estimated using the first derivative of fluorescence emission as a function of temperature.
+First derivatives are calculated using polynomial regression.
+The data are fit too a 20th order polynomial to aproximate the data.
+Then, the first derivative of the polynomial are recorded using calculus.
+The approximate Tm (where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve to a precision of less than 0.1 degC.
+These Tms are unreliable because fluorecence baselines vary wildly with temperature.
+However, Tms are useful for qualitative comparison of stability between conditions.

+2.)
 Isotherms are fit to equation x to determine Kd and error in the Kd at each temperature using nls in base R. Initial values for Fmax, Fmin, and Kd are provided by the user.

 3.)
 Kds are filtered by Kd magnitude and error according to the users specifications to determine which isotherms are most reliable.
 First, Kds outside of a user specified range (1 to 250 nM by default) are thrown out.
 Second, Kds are ranked by the error in the Kd.
 Kds that are below a user specified error quantile are thrown out.
 The default Kd error quantile file is 0.25, meaning the algorithem with keep the to 25% most accurate Kds.